Dansby Swanson Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to surrender the 10th-fewest home runs in baseball (15 total, 1.1 per game).
+- The Dodgers rank 11th in baseball in home runs allowed (20 total, 1.1 per game).

-- The Dodgers are sending Urias (3-0) to make his fourth start of the season.
-He is 3-0 with a 1.50 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- Grove gets the start for the Dodgers, his fourth of the season.
+He is 0-1 with a 9.00 ERA and 14 strikeouts through 13 2/3 innings pitched.

-- His most recent time out was on Tuesday against the San Francisco Giants, when the lefty went six innings, surrendering one earned run while allowing four hits.
+- The right-hander last pitched on Sunday against the Chicago Cubs, when he went 5 2/3 innings, allowing one earned run while giving up two hits.

+- In three games this season, the 26-year-old has amassed an ERA of 9.00, with 9.7 strikeouts per nine innings.
+Opponents are hitting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.